-- (i) The following conditions are not fulfilled: - a.
-The beneficiary does not hold the Qualifying Property for a minimum period of 5 years during which said Qualifying Property cannot be transferred to third parties or let or sub-let; - b.
+The following conditions are not fulfilled:

+- a.
+The beneficiary does not hold the Qualifying Property for a minimum period of 5 years during which said Qualifying Property cannot be transferred to third parties or let or sublet; - b.
 The beneficiary does not hold the Qualifying Investment for a minimum period of 5 years; - c.
-The beneficiary is no longer in possession of stable and regular resources which are sufficient to maintain himself/herself or his/dependants; - d.
+The beneficiary is no longer in possession of stable and regular resources which are sufficient to maintain himself/herself or his/dependants;

+- d.
 The beneficiary is not in possession of sickness insurance for himself/herself and/or his/her dependants; - e.
-The beneficiary does not continue to earn an annual income of €100,000 or no longer continues to possess a capital of not less than €500,000. - (ii) The individual becomes a Maltese, EEA or Swiss national; - (iii) The individual becomes a long-term resident; - (iv) The individual stays legally and continuously in Malta for a period of 4 years or more; - (V) The individual becomes a threat to national security, public policy or health; - (vi) The individual no longer continues to possess a clean criminal record or is subject to criminal investigations.

-6. Are the beneficiaries required to physically stay in Malta for a particular number of days in order to continue to avail of the MRVP?
+The beneficiary does not continue to earn an annual income of €100,000 or no longer continues to possess a capital of not less than €500,000. - f.
+The individual becomes a Maltese, EEA or Swiss national; - g.
+The individual becomes a threat to national security, public policy or health; - h.
+The individual no longer continues to possess a clean criminal record or is subject to criminal investigations. - 6.
+Are the beneficiaries required to physically stay in Malta for a particular number of days in order to continue to avail of the MRVP?